-Montana is nicknamed “Big Sky Country” because of its vast plains that stretch across the eastern part of the state.
-However the name Montana is derived from the Latin word "montaanus" meaning mountainous as in the rugged Rocky Mountains of western Montana.
-It is home to buffalo in the National Bison Range on the Flathead Indian Reservation.
-Glacier National Park is located in western Montana and parts of Yellowstone National Park are located in the southwest.
-Montana covers 145,552 square miles, with a 2014 estimated population of 1,023,579 people – 661,666 living in rural Montana (USDA-ERS).
+Montana covers 145,552 square miles, with a 2019 estimated population of 1,068,778 people – 694,966 living in rural Montana (USDA-ERS).
 Helena, the capital, is located in the western region of the state.
-The state’s largest cities are Billings, Missoula and Great Falls.
-According to the U.S. Census Bureau, 89.5% of the state’s population is white, 6.5% is American Indian & Alaska Native, and 3.3% is of Hispanic/Latino origin (2013).
+The state's largest cities are Billings, Missoula, and Great Falls.
+According to 2019 data from the U.S. Census Bureau, 88.9% of the state's population is white, 0.6% is African-American, 0.9% is Asian, 6.7% is American Indian or Alaska Native, 0.1% is Native Hawaiian or Other Pacific Islander, and 4.1% is of Hispanic or Latino origin.

 Montana Rural Healthcare Facilities